kannibalox/pyrosimple/docs/maintenance-tasks.md

 rtxmlrpc session.save
 ```

-This is best done before taking any backups, and after making any big changes.
+This is best done before taking any backups, and after making any big
+changes.
+Note that by default `session.save` is run on 20 minutes schedule.

 ### Move data for selected items to a new location

-This sequence of commands will stop the selected items, move their data, adapt rTorrent’s metadata (session state), and finally starts everything again, followed by removing the items from the tagged view.
+This sequence of commands will stop the selected items, move their
+data, flush rTorrent’s metadata (session state), and finally starts
+everything again, followed by removing the items from the tagged
+view.
 The order matters and cannot be changed.

 ```
 mkdir -p ~/rtorrent/data/TRK
-rtcontrol --to-view trk-to-move alias=TRK realpath=$HOME/rtorrent/data is_complete=yes
+rtcontrol --to-view=trk-to-move alias=TRK realpath=$HOME/rtorrent/data is_complete=yes
-rtcontrol --from-view trk-to-move // --yes \
+rtcontrol --from-view=trk-to-move // --yes \
   --stop \
   --spawn "mv {{item.path}} $HOME/rtorrent/data/TRK" \
   --exec "directory.set=$HOME/rtorrent/data/TRK" \
-  --flush
+  --flush \
+  --start
-rtcontrol -M trk-to-move --alter=remove realpath=$HOME/rtorrent/data/TRK
+rtcontrol --modify-view=trk-to-move --alter=remove realpath=$HOME/rtorrent/data/TRK
 ```

-By changing the first `rtcontrol` command that populates the tagged view, you can change this to move data for any [criteria](usage-rtcontrol.md#filter-conditions) you can think of.
+By changing the first `rtcontrol` command that populates the tagged
+view, you can change this to move data for
+[any criteria](usage-rtcontrol.md#filter-conditions) you can think of.

 ## Using tags to control item processing